Kirk Nylen, Board Member, Coach

 Mark works as a senior policy advisor for the Ontario provincial government in the area of children and youth mental health.
 He has also worked for the ministries of education and health managing provincial programs and working with stakeholders across the province.
 Mark has a Masters degree in media and communications from the London School of Economics and Political Science, and a teaching degree from the University of British Columbia.
 Mark has played competitive ultimate for over 20 years winning titles at the college and national levels, and representing Canada at the World Ultimate Championships in 2008.

-Christina Gray, Board Member, Coach
+Sarah Kidd, Board Member, Coach